Learning Module

 PANAS

-PANAS gives two scores: a higher score for POSITIVE affects means GREATER happiness, but a higher score for NEGATIVE affects means LOWER happiness
+PANAS gives two scores: a higher score for POSITIVE affects means GREATER happiness, but a higher score for NEGATIVE affects means LOWER happiness.

 SWLS

-SWLS gives just one score: a higher score for life satisfaction ALWAYS means GREATER happiness
+SWLS gives just one score: a higher score for life satisfaction ALWAYS means GREATER happiness.

 4. How do these two measures apply to a concrete case?

 For the past few years Oliver has been working hard on his idea for a startup company, excited about where it might lead.
 He loves the work and has met some interesting people along the way.
-Although he still hasn’t had much success with this project or with parts of his personal life, Oliver rarely feels very upset about it.
-He realizes that things aren’t ideal for him, but he’s fairly comfortable with the current conditions of his life.
-And he’s proud of how determined he is to keep pursuing his dreams.
+Although he still hasn’t had much success with this project or with other parts of his personal life, Oliver rarely feels very upset about it.
+He realizes that things aren’t ideal for him, but he’s fairly comfortable with the current conditions of his life, and he’s proud of how determined he is to keep pursuing his dreams.

 Evaluating the argument

-Reflecting on your own life and the kind of happiness you personally seek, which score matters the most to you?
+1. Reflecting on your own life and the kind of happiness you personally seek, which score matters the most to you?

 Discuss the ideas in this lesson with a friend!
 Compare experiences and think together critically about which ideas are convincing, which aren’t, and why.